TobiasRoland/biased-cats-effect-app-styleguide/README.md

 ## Can I contribute?

-You can certainly raise an issue if you have a question, or a suggestion for improvement - however, I am unlikely to accept pull requests, since this repo is (at this moment in time) meant to be a reflection of **my** personal opinion, and coding patterns that I find appealing.
+You can certainly raise an issue if you have a question or a suggestion for improvement - however, I am unlikely to accept pull requests changing the nature of the advice unless I'm personally convinced, since this repo is (at this moment in time) meant to be a reflection of **my** personal opinion, and coding patterns that I find appealing.
 I encourage you to fork this repo, or write your own styleguide, and share it with the world.
 We need more app developers to learn from each other.
-I hope that this repo will help.
+I hope that this repo will help someone learn to love Scala!